Cancer Survivors Harvesting Healthy Habits at Ohio State’s Garden of Hope

 We’re not exaggerating.

-“We plan to plant 26,000 plants in the garden this summer,” says Amy Barr, the new Garden of Hope Coordinator.
-That’s a lot of reasons—and a lot of kale, tomatoes, peppers and squash.
+“We plan to plant more than 25,000 plants in the garden this summer,” says Amy Barr, the garden’s coordinator.
+That’s a lot of reasons – and a lot of kale, tomatoes, peppers and squash.

 The Garden of Hope is free of charge to adult cancer survivors and their caregivers, and you get to keep, take home and eat whatever you pick.